Knightsbridge Foreign Exchange: Transfer Process

-Knightsbridge Foreign Exchange differs from competitor TransferWise in that the latter is a peer-to-peer transfer service.

 Operations

 Knightsbridge Foreign Exchange offers currency exchange services in North America, with a guarantee of rates lower than those at traditionally financial institutions.
 The company is registered and regulated by FINTRAC, a Canadian government agency.
 In Quebec, Knightsbridge is registered and regulated by the Autorité des marchés financiers (AMF) in Quebec.
 Knightsbridge FX primarily exchanges a number of currencies for clients in North America.
 Knightsbridge Foreign Exchange's primary banking partner is Bank of Montreal (BMO).

 The company is headquartered in First Canadian Place, a skyscraper in Toronto's Financial District.
 The building additionally houses the global headquarters of the Bank of Montreal.

 Business Model

 Knightsbridge FX claims to offer currency conversion rates lower than traditional financial institutions.
-While banks typically charge 2% to 3% for currency conversion, Knightsbridge Foreign Exchange advertises rates of half a percent.
+While banks typically charge 2 percent to 3 percent for currency conversion, Knightsbridge Foreign Exchange advertises rates of half a percent.